H3llKa1ser/B00t2R00t/Methodology/Cloud/AWS/Valid Credentials.md

 Base64 encode the payload

     aws lambda invoke --cli-binary-format raw-in-base64-out --function-name LAMBDA_FUNCTION_NAME --payload '{ "target": "http://example.com" }' response.json

+### 4) Update Lambda function contents

+You can insert a command that reveals sensitive information or exfiltrates data to your endpoints controlled by you, then invoke it with the commands above this one.

+    aws lambda update-function-code --function-name FUNCTION_NAME --zip-file fileb://FUNCTION_NAME.zip

 ## Secrets Manager